 Side note: please remember that the media often wants to keep citizens misinformed and stridently afraid of one another.
 They do so by spotlighting the negative actions of a handful of people and ignoring the loving, affirming faith of many more Christians.
 Whether in America or The Netherlands, the media profits off of people by writing about people who hide their ignorance behind scripture.
 It is not nearly as profitable to write headlines like “Check out these Christians who love everyone, just like Jesus.”

-What I want you to know and trust is that there are good people, loving people, cultural Christians or out-right Jesus freaks (like me), who are living as examples of God’s radical hospitality today and every day.
+What I want you to know and trust is that there are good people, loving people, cultural Christians or out-right Jesus freaks like me, who are living examples of God’s radical hospitality.

 We come in all shapes and sizes – individuals, prayer partners, Sunday School classes, campus ministries, congregations and whole denominations that affirm that each individual is a child of God, recognizing “that we are called to be like one body with many members, seeking with others of every race, ethnicity, creed, class, age, gender, marital status, physical or mental ability, sexual orientation, gender identity and gender expression to journey together toward the promised realm of God.” – (from the Open and Affirming statement of Old South Church, United Church of Christ, Boston, MA)

-What I invite you to do is to look around for the Christians in your life (or be the Christians in someone else’s life), in your news feed and in the world who are a lifting up voices of faithful affirmation this day and to then share that in what ever way you feel called. – Let US be the voice of the people who the media willfully ignores.
-Let US be the people’s microphone and magnify Love that might not sell ads but just might save a life.
+What I invite you to do is to look around for Christians in your life (or be the Christian in someone else’s life), who lift up voices of faithful affirmation of our LGBT sisters and brothers.
+Let US ALL be the hands and feet of Christ in a world weary under the weight of fear and loathing.
+Let US be the people’s microphone and magnify the Love of God that might not sell advertising, but just might save a life.

 Here are a few resources to get us started.
 Everyone is welcome to share your own LGBT affirming faith resources in the comments below.